 Advisor: Bonnie Klassy, email@example.com.
 Also consult with advising staff at Education Academic Services (EAS), Room 139 Education Building, 1000 Bascom Mall, 608-262-1651.

-The health minor may be completed by students in Secondary or Elementary Education programs or "added on" by teachers already licensed to teach at an appropriate level in Wisconsin.
-See this link for information on the Health minor for Elementary Education students.
+The Secondary Health minor may be completed by students in Physical Education or "added on" by teachers already licensed to teach at an appropriate level in Wisconsin.

-Upon acceptance into their major program in the School of Education, students should meet immediately with the Health Education program advisor to work out a schedule and to be authorized for required Curriculum courses 541, 542, 561, and 567.
-Registration in this course work is contingent upon this meeting.
+Upon acceptance into their major program in the School of Education, students should meet immediately with the Health Education program advisor to work out a schedule and to be authorized for required Kines/Curric courses 541, 542, 561, and 567.
+Registration in this coursework is contingent upon this meeting.

 Core Requirements—22–24 credits

-- Kines 116 First Aid, 2 or certification in both first aid and CPR from a campus or community organization.
+- Kines 116 First Aid and Basic Life Support, 2 or First Aid certification and CPR/AED for Professional Rescuers and Health Providers certification.
 Documentation of current certification (either adult or child) must be presented to the health education program advisor.
-If equivalent is used, the minor will only require 30 credits.
+If certification equivalent is used, the minor will only require 30 credits.

 - Physiol 335 Physiology, 5.
 Any course substitutions must be pre-approved by the advisor.

-- Curric 501 Health Information for Teachers, 3.
+- Kines/Curric 501 Health Information for Teachers, 3.
 This course should be taken first in the Curriculum course sequence (fall and spring semesters).
 Pre-authorization is required to enroll.

-- Curric 541 Organization and Administration of School Health Programs, 3 (spring semester)
+- Kines/Curric 541 Organization and Administration of School Health Programs, 3 (spring semester)

-- Curric 542 Teacher Education About Alcohol and Other Drugs, 3 (spring semester)
+- Kines/Curric 542 Teacher Education About Alcohol and Other Drugs, 3 (spring semester)

-- Curric 561 Teacher Education in Human Sexuality, 3 (fall semester)
+- Kines/Curric 561 Teacher Education in Human Sexuality, 3 (fall semester)

-- Curric 567 Issues, Materials and Methods in Health Education, 3 (this course should be taken last in the course sequence; fall semester)
+- Kines/Curric 567 Issues, Materials and Methods in Health Education, 3 (this course should be taken last in the course sequence; fall semester)

 - Student Teaching.
 Curric 457 Student Teaching in Health Education, 2.
 To be eligible for student teaching, students must have completed all required courses for the minor with a minimum 2.75 GPA.
 Students applying for licensure after August 31, 2004, must take and pass a content exam; see below.
-Students must meet with the Health Education advisor before submitting a student teaching application to EAS, Room 139 Education Building, 1000 Bascom Mall.
-The student teaching application deadline is November 15 of the year prior to the year of student teaching.
+A meeting with the Health Education advisor is required before submitting a student teaching application to EAS, Room 139 Education Building, 1000 Bascom Mall.
 Students should bring a current transcript to this meeting.
 Special arrangements can be made for teachers seeking add-on certification in Health.